1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 1 June-4 August: Gerhard Richter: Painting in the Nineties, Anthony d’Offay Gallery, London.

-June: Moves into new home and studio in Hahnwald, Cologne that he designed with the architect Thies Marwede.
+June: he moves into the new home and studio in Hahnwald, Cologne that he designed with the architect Thies Marwede.

-21 June-28 September: Exhibits Atlas at documenta X, Kassel.
+21 June-28 September: he exhibits Atlas at documenta X, Kassel.

 16 December-14 March: Atlas and Its Pictures, Städtische Galerie im Lenbachhaus, Munich.

-Early 1999: Installation of Richter’s Black, Red, Gold [CR: 856] in the foyer of the Reichstag building in Berlin, newly reconstructed to mark the reunification of Germany.
+In early 1999 Richter’s Black, Red, Gold [CR: 856] is installed in the foyer of the Reichstag building in Berlin, newly reconstructed to mark the reunification of Germany.